Open-Source-Studio-at-ITP/Syllabus/testing-ci-assignment.md

 ## Another option: your own repo or another open source project?

-You are welcome to set up unit testing and/or continuous integration in a new GitHub repo or contribute a test to another open source project.
+You are welcome to set up unit testing and/or continuous integration in a new GitHub repository or contribute a test to another open source project.